 This comes as an advantage when deciding between employees with similar experience – if the recruiter is going to have to constantly motivate one employee while another will find motivation themselves, the intrinsically motivated employee is going to get the call.

 Even if they don’t read all of your projects, the mere mention that you have any will give you an advantage.

 Personal projects can also be used to show your skill when you have little-to-no professional experience.

-In Eden’s high school teen resume, he spoke on his caravan renovation project to show his dedication to work he’s passionate about.
-For recruiters reading his resume, they get to see his variety of skills and they know Eden has an understanding of hard work.
+In Eden’s high school teen resume, he spoke about his caravan renovation project to show his dedication to work he’s passionate about.

 5. My Time